Rayan al-Kildani: Modern political activities

-In the 2021 Iraqi parliamentary election, Rayan and the Babylon Movement obtained 4 of the 5 seats reserved for Iraqi Christians out of the 329 seats in the Iraqi Parliament.
+In the 2021 Iraqi parliamentary election, al-Kildani and the Babylon Movement obtained 4 of the 5 seats reserved for Iraqi Christians out of the 329 seats in the Iraqi Parliament.
 However, the validity of the elections of these seats have been called into question, with former Assyrian MP Joseph Sliwa claiming that 90% of the votes for the organization weren't from Christians.
-Following elections in 2023 yielded similar results for Rayan, which have led to speculations of vote-buying and bypassing election loopholes to subdue proper Assyrian and Christian representation.
+Following elections in 2023 yielded similar results for al-Kildani, which have led to speculations of vote-buying and bypassing election loopholes to subdue proper Assyrian and Christian representation.
 That same year, in 2021, he was invited to meet with Lebanese president Michel Aoun, emphasizing the role of Christians across West Asia and ensuring demographic returns to Iraq.

-In 2022, Rayan met with Hoshyar Zebari of the Kurdistan Democratic Party to discuss the situation of Iraqi Christians and to have a mutual dialogue between political parties.
+In 2022, al-Kildani met with Hoshyar Zebari of the Kurdistan Democratic Party to discuss the situation of Iraqi Christians and to have a mutual dialogue between political parties.
 That same year, he met with Prime Minister of the autonomous Iraqi Kurdistan, Masrour Barzani, on the future of Iraq.
 He was also received by Massoud Barzani during the same meeting.

 In 2023, Rayan met with United Nations Secretary General António Guterres during his visit to Iraq.
 Guterres was subsequently faced with criticism after a photo of the pair, as well as Qais Khazali, surfaced online.

-Rayan is allied with Abu Mahdi al-Muhandis, the leader of Kataeb Hezbollah and an affiliate of the Popular Mobilization Forces, and has previously been seen pictured with him.
-He continues to lead the Babylon Brigade alongside his brother, Osama; despite Iraqi government orders to evacuate the Nineveh Plains, Rayan has so far refused to do so.
+Al-Kildani is allied with Abu Mahdi al-Muhandis, the leader of Kataeb Hezbollah and an affiliate of the Popular Mobilization Forces, and has previously been seen pictured with him.
+He continues to lead the Babylon Brigade alongside his brother, Osama; despite Iraqi government orders to evacuate the Nineveh Plains, al-Kildani has so far refused to do so.
 It is speculated that Rayan continues to lead the Brigade for his own personal interests, given the land seizures and looting in the Nineveh Plains.

-In July 2024, Rayan instigated a mass change of political leaders in the Nineveh Plains that had been chosen by the Nineveh Provincial Council.
+In July 2024, al-Kildani instigated a mass change of political leaders in the Nineveh Plains that had been chosen by the Nineveh Provincial Council.
 The changes impacted the villages of Bakhdida, Bartella, and Tel Keppe, as well as the Yezidi-majority Sinjar.
 Afterwards he took credit for the changes, saying on Alawla TV "but today we have restored rights to the people of Nineveh…".

-In 2025, it was reported that Rayan had ordered soldiers part of the NPU to gather 25 cards from friends or family to go towards Babylon affiliated candidates in elections (50 for Muslim members), with non-compliance resulting in termination or fines as high $66 per card that wasn't gathered.
-It was also alleged that Rayan had attempted to withhold salaries if members didn't interact with Babylon affiliated social media.
+In 2025, it was reported that al-Kildani had ordered soldiers part of the NPU to gather 25 cards from friends or family to go towards Babylon affiliated candidates in elections (50 for Muslim members), with non-compliance resulting in termination or fines as high $66 per card that wasn't gathered.
+It was also alleged that al-Kildani had attempted to withhold salaries if members didn't interact with Babylon affiliated social media.